Urbi et Orbi: Current practice

-The Urbi et Orbi address and blessing is the most solemn form of blessing in the Catholic Church, and is reserved for the most solemn occasions.
-These occasions include Easter, Christmas, and the proclamation of a newly elected pope concluding a conclave.

 Urbi et Orbi blessings are usually given from the central loggia of Saint Peter's Basilica in Vatican City, at noontime, and are broadcast worldwide through the European Broadcasting Union and other linkups.
 The address concludes with greetings in many languages in relation to the feast celebrated.

-The Catholic Church grants a plenary indulgence by the willful grace and intent of the pope, on the usual conditions, to those who "devoutly receive" the blessing that the pope imparts Urbi et Orbi.
+The Catholic Church grants a plenary indulgence by the willful grace and intent of the pope, "on the usual conditions", to those who "devoutly receive" the blessing that the pope imparts Urbi et Orbi.

-For any ordinary plenary indulgence, the conditions are:
+For any ordinary plenary indulgence, these conditions are: